JHS-Sujel/SolarSystem/README.md

 ![Screenshot (517)](https://user-images.githubusercontent.com/73945266/147875979-c2bd6c57-0947-41ca-8188-e9b6371bc10b.png)
 ---

-After that; if you have any query then you can email me jabedhossainsujel79@gmail.com
+After that; if you have any query then you can email me:  jabedhossainsujel79@gmail.com

 ---